What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Setup

 We collect 50 scenarios for each predictor in each experiment.
-For each scenario, we randomly select the start and end point for the ego-agent on one of the four real-world maps provided by the \summit{} simulator.
+For each scenario, we randomly select the start and end point for the ego-agent from one of the four real-world maps provided by the \summit{} simulator.
 A reference path of 50 meters is maintained between the two points, and the ego-agent is instructed to follow this path.
-A certain number of exo-agents including pedestrians, cyclists, and vehicles are randomly placed in the environment.
-We implement all selected predictors in \autoref{section:4_method:moped}, except for HOME and DSP, due to their significantly longer running time, making the closed-loop evaluation infeasible.
-These two methods are only used to demonstrate the alignment between the \summit{} simulator and the real world.
-Noticeably, the RVO planner outputs the same results for the above two experimental designs as it only performs prediction once in one timestep.
+A certain number of exo-agents including pedestrians, cyclists, and vehicles is randomly distributed within the environment.
+We implement all selected predictors in the simulator, except for HOME and DSP, due to their significantly longer running time, making the closed-loop evaluation infeasible.
+These two methods are solely employed in the Sim-Real Alignment, as shown in the supplementary materials.
+Notably, the RVO planner produces identical results for these two experimental settings since it conducts prediction only once per timestep.